NILOTIC WANDERINGS

 Since the afternoon of April 12th and the entirety of the April 13th were spent exclusively sailing from Aswan to Luxor, it is a good time to place some glimpses of the Nile Capital, the ship that was our floating home for seven days (April 9th to 15th) — even though those photos were taken on other days than the 12th and the 13th.

 First, what does it look like from the outside?
-Well, it's not easy to take a picture of it, because the Nile cruise boats always dock in a row, so that, to get on yours, you generally have to go through the others.
-In the only photo we have, the Nile Capital is behind the others, so we can't really see it, but they all look kind of alike, so, the one in front, on the picture, gives some idea of what our own boat might look like:
+Well, first of all, it's not easy to take a picture of it, because the Nile cruise boats always dock in a row, so that, to get on yours, you generally have to go through the others.
+For example, on the photo below, the Nile Capital is the last boat on the row, so you can't really see it:

 (Photo de Mireille Legros)